 Before jumping into anything, analyze yourself.
 Think hard about where you are and what you want for the future.
 Speak to a realtor and see if they have any advice for your individual situation.

-If you are looking at purchasing property in the area, give me a call.
-I’d love to discuss your options and see if buying is the right path for you.
+If you are looking at purchasing property in the area, give Green Team Realty a call.
+We’d love to discuss your options and see if buying is the right path for you.